krmnino/Randomizer/README.md

 ### v1.4

-- Implemented Meyers' Singleton for `Randomizer` class.
+- Removed singleton implementation for `Randomizer` class allowing multiple instances to be created.
 - Renaming `testing/Main.cpp` to `testing/RandomizerExample.cpp`.
-- Updates to `testing/RandomizerExample.cpp` reflecting changes to support Meyers' Singleton implementation.
+- Updates to `testing/RandomizerExample.cpp` reflecting changes to removal of singleton implementation.

 ### v1.3